stephencross/stephencross-sculpin/source/_posts/2018-12-28-recovering-home-video.md

 ## Serving Home Video

-I chose to serve the home videos through Plex (https://www.plex.tv/).
+I chose to serve the home videos through [Plex](https://www.plex.tv/).
 Plex allows you to store, manage, and stream your personal media.
 I expect I will be using Plex home movies and maybe photos in the future.
 Plex is an open source application that requires a central server to stream content to Plex clients.
 A Plex client can be almost any device.
 For me it will be Apple TV, iPads, iPhones, a Roku, and Fire TVs.
 Content can be streamed in and out of my home network.
 With grown-up children, having remote access to the video content is important.

 After a bit of research, I learned that a Raspberry Pi could be used as a server, but it may not be powerful enough.
 Since I had a Pi 3, I decided to give it a try.
 Comfortable with Linux and the command line, I had a Plex server running on the Pi in 15 minutes using a resource like [How to set up a Raspberry Pi Plex server](https://thepi.io/how-to-set-up-a-raspberry-pi-plex-server/).
 I connected a USB external drive to the Pi to store the 140GB of home videos.